-The graduate batch 2016 consisted of 80 graduates.
+The graduate batch 2017 consisted of 75 graduates.
 In this tracer study, efforts have been made to find out their present condition.
 On the basis of their condition and their feedback to the college we tried to analyze the strength and weakness of the institution.
 We got chances to evaluate teaching/learning environment, teacher-student relationship and efficiency of the education deliver by the teacher of our college and its programs through this tracer study.
-Out of 80 graduates, about two particulars teaching/learning environment and teacher student relationship got similar types of ratings value as, 56-60 with "high value" and 20-24 with "moderate" rating value.
-Additionally, there was no single graduate who rated these two particulars as "low value".
+Out of 75 graduates, about two particulars teaching/learning environment and teacher student relationship got similar types of ratings value as, 54- 55 with "high value" and 19-20 with "moderate" rating value whereas there is a single graduate who rated these two particulars as "low value".

-Form this it can be concluded that if both the teaching learning environment and the teacher student relationship are good the then the efficiency of the education delivery would also be good.
+From this it can be concluded that if both the teaching learning environment and the teacher student relationship are good then the efficiency of the education delivery would also be good.
 2.5 Issues related to facilities such as library, laboratory, canteen, sports facilities, urinals etc.